bitrise-io/devcenter/_articles/en/team-management/organizations/setting-up-okta-sso-for-bitrise.md

 Once SAML SSO has been set up between the app and the identity provider, all org members (including the org owner) must enable their SAML SSO connection to the respective org to use SAML SSO as a login method.

 1. Check your mailbox (one associated with your Bitrise account) for an email notification sent by Bitrise (`letsconnect@bitrise.io`).
 All org members who have been invited to the Bitrise org receive this email from Bitrise.
 2. Click **Sign In via SSO**.
-This link will take you to an authorization page where you have to click **Authorize** if you trust the organization.
+This link will take you to an authorization page where you have to click **Authorize** if you trust the Organization.

    NOTE: Below error message only appears if you’ve been trying to access the Authorization page in a Safari browser.